YasTechOrg/easyc/README.md

 4. <a href="#reference-of-easy-c">Reference of Easy C</a>
 5. <a href="#last-changes">Last changes</a>
 ### What is Easy C?
-Easy C is c library base on CMake, and it contains many of functions and data types to make your code easy, fast and standard.
+Easy C is a c library based on CMake, and it contains many functions and data types to make your code easy, fast,and standard.
 You can simply use it in your project with CMake.
 ### Why we should use Easy C?
 - Have a cleaner code
-- Make things easier
+- Makes things easier
-- Do things standard
+- Do standard things
-- Faster and better app
+- Faster and better app when compared to others
 ### Usage of Easy C
-- First clone library to your project
+- Firstly clone library to your project
-- Second Add Library to your `CMakeLists.txt`
+- Secondly add Library to your `CMakeLists.txt`
 ```cmake
 # if you are using sub directories
 # add_subdirectory(lib/easyc)